markusmoenig/Eldiron/docs/docs/creator/actions.md

 * `step_height`: target height for each stair step; the action derives the step count and adjusts the actual height to fit.
 * `landing`: distance on the back of the selected top face to leave flat behind the stairs.

+### Create Fitted Geometry

+Create an independent solid that exactly matches an existing opening, including rectangular, arched, concave, and irregular contours.
+In the 3D Edge Tool, select one opening rim edge, press **C** to select that closed contour, then press **L** to include the matching contour across the opening depth.
+Run **Create Fitted Geometry** to copy the selected reveal band, reverse its side faces for the new solid, and triangulate caps on both ends.

+The source wall is not modified.
+The new Geometry Object inherits the opening's transform and adjacent face materials, and is selected immediately so it can be inset, reshaped, painted, or converted into a Prefab.

 ### Duplicate